ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.47.20%20PM.png)

+NOTE: Your symbols may not immediately change color according to the color map when you classify.
+IF THIS HAPPENS go back and change the symbol from a "Font Marker" to "Vector Field Marker;" you should then see that the symbols have changed color according to the color ramp, and so then you should go back and change the marker type back to "Font Marker."
+The symbols should remain having changed according to the color ramp.

 Click on OK when finished.
 The resulting map should look something like this, of course depending on the color ramp that you chose.